JedWatson/talk-sydjs-webcomponents/README.md

 ## The Experiments

-For the talk, I created two experiments each in two competing takes on building reusable components for the web:
+I created two experiments, each in two competing takes on building reusable components for the web:

 * [component(1)](https://github.com/component/component) - client package management for building better web applications
 * [Polymer](http://www.polymer-project.org) - Building blocks for the web